Powerbeats Pro vs. AirPods 2 Buyer's Guide

 Powerbeats Pro are designed for fitness and have a design similar to prior Powerbeats models with earhooks that fit over the ears to secure them in place along with four ear tips in various sizes for a customizable fit.

-Powerbeats Pro are meant to stay in the ears during vigorous activity and Apple tested more than 20 configurations before arriving at a design that fits most people.
+Powerbeats Pro are meant to stay in the ears during vigorous activity and Apple apparently tested more than 20 configurations before arriving at a design that fits most people.

 Sound Differences and Noise Isolation